optimuzk/calculator/README.md

 # Kazio Calculator

-Its one of my recent projects, I'll finish it during January hopefuly!
+Its one of my recent projects, I'll finish it during January hopefully!

 ## Project Preview